Spencer repeating rifle: Use by cavalry

 Argentina purchased 500 carbines between 1865 and 1869.
-They were issued to the Argentine cavalry (Specially the President's Escort Squadron) and a few to the Navy; and were used against natives.
+They were issued to the Argentine cavalry (especially the President's Escort Squadron) and a few to the Navy, and were used against natives.

 In 1867 Brigadier General James F. Rusling of the Quartermaster's Department recommended cavalry exclusively use the carbine against mounted Indian raiders, after completing a one-year tour of the new western territories.